rse/sublime-scheme-rse/README.md

 colors: "white" for the background, "black" as the default text color, "blue" for all language constructs (keywords and punctation characters) and "brown" for all literals (strings, numbers, etc).
 Nothing more, nothing less!
-Use this in combination with the great "Soda Light" theme.
-For this, use Package Control to install "Theme - Soda" and "Color Scheme - RSE" and use the following additional Sublime Text 2 user preferences and you get a very elegant coding environment:
+Use this in combination with the great "Soda Light" theme and the awesome DejaVu Sans Mongo font.
+For this, use Package Control to install "Theme - Soda" and "Color Scheme - RSE", install the DejaVu font set from http://dejavu-fonts.org/ and then use the following Sublime Text 2 user preferences and you get a very elegant coding environment:

     {
         "theme": "Soda Light.sublime-theme",